The graph minor theorem in topological combinatorics: Graphs

 as desired. \end{proof}

-\begin{remark} As one can see from the above proof, the bound of Theorem \ref{bound} is quite coarse, and can almost certainly be improved with more thorough analyses.
-That being said, however, it cannot be the case that one might remove the doubly exponential behavior of this bound.
+\begin{remark} The bound of Theorem \ref{bound} is an improvement of a bound found in \cite{PR2}, and can be seen to be sharp.
 Consider the principal projective module $P_{\bullet},$ over the graph with no edges.
 In this case, a minor morphism from a graph $G$ to the graph $\bullet$ is precisely determined by a choice of spanning tree for $G$.
-Therefore, by Cayley's formula for spanning trees, one finds
+In particular,

-The example of the dimension growth of $P_{\bullet}$ is also notable, as it illustrates just how complicated computing the dimensions in finitely generated $\cGop$-modules can be.
+The example of the dimension growth of $P_{\bullet}$ is also notable, as it illustrates just how complicated computing the dimensions in finitely generated $\cGop_{\leq g}$-modules can be.
 In other words, while one can in principal compute $\dim_k(P_{\bullet}(G))$ for any graph $G$ using, for instance, the Matrix Tree Theorem, this is fairly non-trivial counting.
 Moreover, $P_\bullet$ is the simplest of the principal projective modules, and this is not even to mention the kinds of behaviors present in the dimensions of the submodules of principal projective modules.
-It is for this reason, as we shall see, that it is often times more mathematically fruitful to consider the so-called local properties of $\cGop$-modules. \end{remark}
+It is for this reason, as we shall see, that it is often times more mathematically fruitful to consider what we call the local properties of $\cGop_{\leq g}$-modules. \end{remark}

-Our final global property of finitely generated $\cGop$-modules relates with the kinds of torsion that can appear in the modules $M(G)$.
+Our final global property of finitely generated $\cGop_{\leq g}$-modules relates with the kinds of torsion that can appear in the modules $M(G)$.

-\begin{theorem} Let $M$ be a finitely generated $\cGop$-module over $\mathbb{Z}$.
-Then there exists a non-negative integer $\epsilon$ such that for all graphs $G$ the torsion part of $M(G)$ has exponent at most $\epsilon$. \end{theorem}
+\begin{theorem} Let $M$ be a finitely generated $\cGop_{\leq g}$-module over $\mathbb{Z}$.
+Then there exists a non-negative integer $\epsilon$ such that for all graphs $G$ of genus at most $g$, the torsion part of $M(G)$ has exponent at most $\epsilon$. \end{theorem}

 \begin{proof} If $ t \in M(G) $ is a torsion element, then for any minor morphism $ \phi: G' \to G $, the induced map $ M(G) \to M(G') $ must send $ t $ to a torsion element.
-Thus, we have a $ \cGop $-submodule $ T $ of $ M $, where $ T $ sends a graph $ G $ to the torsion part of $ M(G) $.
-By assumption $M(G)$ is finitely generated, so Theorem \ref{Noeth} tells us that $ T $ is also finitely generated, by say the graphs $ G_1 , \dots , G_{n} $.
+Thus, we have a $ \cGop_{\leq g}$-submodule $ T $ of $ M $, where $ T $ sends a graph $ G $ to the torsion part of $ M(G) $.
+By assumption $M(G)$ is finitely generated, so Theorem \ref{thm:weakcatgraphminor} tells us that $ T $ is also finitely generated, by say the graphs $ G_1 , \dots , G_{n} $.
 We may take $ \epsilon $ to be the least common multiple of the annihilators of $ T(G_1), \dots, T(G_n) $. \end{proof}

 Moving on, we next consider two local consequences of finite generation.
 Our first such result describes the growth of the modules associated to families of graphs obtained through sprouting and subdividing.